JanikDohrmann/replacestr/README.md

 # replacestr
-replacestr is a commandline tool for finding and replacing strings in files and console input
+replacestr is a console application for finding and replacing strings in files and console input

 # params